01mf02/computers-spaceflight/src/Source5.md

 35. A.J.
 Hooke, "Mariner Mission to Venus and Mercury," p.
 29.
 36. Jet Propulsion Laboratory, Development and Testing of the Central Computer and Sequencer for the Mariner Mars 1971 Spacecraft, p.
 4.
 37. Hooke, "Mariner 10 Spacecraft Computer," p.
 285.
 38. A. Avizienis, F.P.
 Mathur, D. A. Rennels, and J.A.
 Rohr, "Automatic Maintenance of Aerospace Computers and Spacecraft Information and Control Systems," Tech.
-Rep. no. 32-1449, Jet Propulsion Laboratory, Pasadena, CA, 1969, p.1.
+Rep. no. 32-1449, Jet Propulsion Laboratory, Pasadena, CA, 1969, p.
+1.
 39. Avizienis et al., "Automatic Maintenance of Aerospace Computers," pp. 10--11.
 40. Avizienis et al., "Automatic Maintenance of Aerospace Computers," p.
 10.
 41. A. Avizienis, "Design Methods for Fault-Tolerant Navigation Computers," Tech Rep. no. 32-1409, Jet Propulsion Laboratory, Pasadena, CA, October 15, 1969, p.
 4.